 Animal welfare laws are updated worldwide, so each Member is responsible for familiarising him or herself with the laws pertaining to the country of their residence.

-Animal welfare law was updated in the UK in 2007.
-Anyone who is cruel to an animal or does not provide for its welfare needs, may now be banned from owning animals, fined up to £20,000 and/or sent to prison.
-See www.defra.gov.uk for further details.
-Not only is it still against the law to be cruel to an animal of course, but owners must now also ensure that all their animals’ welfare needs are met.
+In the UK, for example, not only is it against the law to be cruel to an animal, but owners must now also ensure that all their animals’ welfare needs are met.

 These include the need:

 The question is…how does an owner who loves and cares for their pet assess ‘normal behaviour patterns’?
-How can you make sure that you not only comply with the new law, but also that you do indeed care for your pet to very best of your ability though understanding its emotional, behavioural and physical needs.
+How can you make sure that you not only comply with the law, but also that you do indeed care for your pet to the very best of your ability though understanding his emotional, behavioural and physical needs?

 The British Veterinary Association Animal Welfare Foundation (BVAAWF) have published a leaflet titled ‘What Makes my Pet Happy?
 (PDF)’ that offers help and advice in this area.
 But interestingly, this is controversial for many behaviourists and behavioural scientists, who do not always agree that animals have emotions at all!

-The new animal welfare law however, now demands that all owners make that assessment and the BVAAWF leaflet is based on the very premise that your pets need to be happy.
+The animal welfare law, however, demands that all owners make that assessment and the BVAAWF leaflet is based on the very premise that your pets need to be happy.